Tracy’s body got her lots of attention. She could’ve monetized it, big-time. So what did she do? Nothing.

 This stuff matters, it effects the fan experience, and it’s all beyond the photos.
 So go beyond those, and then… go beyond yourself.

 They’ll brag about your involvement and their people are gonna have eyes on you.
-The bigger player you collaborate with, the biggr results you’ll likely have.
+The bigger player you collaborate with, the bigger results you’ll have.

-The trick to attracting talent is to offer clear value.
-It’s like, a universal law — bring value to your relationships & they grow.
+And the trick to attracting talent is to offer persuasive value.
+It’s a universal law — bring value to your relationships & they blossom.

-A beautiful model can easily get volunteers on her team if she approaches it properly.
+A beautiful model can easily get volunteers & helpers on her team if she approaches it properly.

-In Tracy’s story, I was approached basically like this: “Work with me? #giggle”
+In Tracy’s story, I was approached basically like this: (Tracy ignores me for years, then suddenly…) “Work with me? #giggle”

 Eesh.
 I appreciate the thought, but that’s a throwaway line with no effort put into it.
 It’s the same as a guy hitting your instagram and writing “Will you marry me?”